oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ## []{#sec_TypographicalConventions}[1.3]{#_Toc477876544} [Typographical Conventions](#sec_TypographicalConventions)

-Keywords defined by this specification use this [monospaced]{.Datatype}
+Keywords defined by this specification use this `monospaced` font.
-font.

 Normative source code uses this paragraph style.